mikewesthad/navmesh/README.md

 A JS plugin for fast pathfinding using [navigation meshes](https://en.wikipedia.org/wiki/Navigation_mesh), with optional wrappers for the Phaser v2 and Phaser v3 game engines.

-(Note: the latest work on this repo is on the [typescript-version](https://github.com/mikewesthad/navmesh/tree/typescript-version) branch.
-When the changes are ready for release they will be merged into the main branch.)

 [<img src="./doc-source/single-following-agent.gif" width="400">](https://www.mikewesthad.com/navmesh/demo/)

 [Interactive demo](https://www.mikewesthad.com/navmesh/demo/)